 - Make-before-break:

-Removed the requirement for UE to signal "make-before-break" in PDU session establishment.
+Provided an alternate way for UE to signal "make-before-break" in PDU session establishment.
 The possibility of make-before-break is a property of the APN which is LLC APN.
-No explicit signaling needed between UE and network.
+No explicit signaling needed between UE and network would be required if we decide to use LLC APN.
 Applications that make use of this APN should be able to handle IP address change.

 Added a "token" that UE provides in make-before-break to PGW in PCO to link new session with existing session (similar to 5GC where old PDU Session ID is sent to UE).
 This is used by the PGW-C to link the old and new PDU sessions.